 - ‘Salah al-Din and the Libraries of Fatimid Egypt', Medieval Studies Seminars, School of History, May 2014 and International Medieval Congress, July 2014, University of Leeds

 - ‘Natural Selection: Fatimid Voices in Mamluk Chronicles – the Account of the Death of al-Hakim in al-Quda‘i’s ‘Uyun al-Ma’arif’, Colloquium on the History of Egypt and Syria in the Fatimid, Ayubid and Mamluk Eras 21, University of Ghent, Belgium, May 2012

 - ‘A History of Arabic Historiography’, Cambridge Muslim College, January 2012

 - ‘Madrasas in the Medieval Near East: Religious Scholarship and Political Subversion’, School of Divinity, University of Cambridge, December 2011

 - ‘Historiography in Mamluk Egypt: the Interplay Between Normative and Subversive Impulses’, Arabic Pasts: Histories and Historiography conference, Agha Khan University/School of African and Asian Studies, London, September 2010

-For the past five years I have hosted or given talks on Islamic/Middle Eastern history at the Ilkley Literature Festival, have spoken about my research at mosques and on Muslim community platforms and advise several West Yorkshire schools and local authorities on the teaching of Islamic History at school level.
+For the past several years I have hosted or given talks on Islamic/Middle Eastern history at the Ilkley Literature Festival, have spoken about my research at mosques and on Muslim community platforms and advise several West Yorkshire schools and local authorities on the teaching of Islamic History at school level.